AmasaDelano/dw-srd-offline/src/markdown/05_Moves_Discussion.md

 ## Spout Lore

-When you **consult your accumulated knowledge about something**, roll+Int. ✴On a 10+, the GM will tell you something interesting and useful about the subject relevant to your situation. ✴On a 7–9, the GM will only tell you something interesting—it’s on you to make it useful.
+When you **consult your accumulated knowledge about something**, roll+INT. ✴On a 10+, the GM will tell you something interesting and useful about the subject relevant to your situation. ✴On a 7–9, the GM will only tell you something interesting—it’s on you to make it useful.
 The GM might ask you “How do you know this?”
 Tell them the truth, now.

 ---